wolframkriesing/site-stitcher/content/tidbits.md

 entire blog post about.
 Just make it findable.
 My private stackoverflow, without the wrong code that one could copy ;).

+## OKRs are Works in Progress

+I read it multiple times already in [Measure What Matters](https://www.goodreads.com/book/show/39286958-measure-what-matters) by John Doerr, that OKRs are flexible.
+I normally underline those things, but now I have to note it somewhere where I can find it again.
+On page 54 he writes

+> Remember that an OKR can be modified or even scrapped at any point in its cycle.
+Sometimes the "right" key result
+> surface week or months after a goal is  put into play.

+The TL;DR for me is the sentence after it

+> OKRs are inherently work in progress, not commandments chiseled in stone.

 ## Capitalization Rules for Headlines

 I didn't know that for English ["sources disagree on the details of capitalizing prepositions"](https://en.wikipedia.org/wiki/Capitalization#Titles).
 I read so often "capitalize all words of four letters or more".
 What an arbitrary rule is that?
 Ok, I will try to follow this and capitalizing all "major words", they call them.\